 - Prebiotic: Prebiotics are a newer theme in skin care and are born of the idea that the living, dynamic shield that is your microbiome needs a certain amount of nutrients to help it keep on doing its job.
 You can think of prebiotics as food for live organisms.

 - Probiotic: These are actual, live strains of bacteria that are naturally found on your skin, replanted via topicals to make sure your skin has sufficient levels.
 Be sure to only purchase from reputable brands who have evidence their probiotic strains are able to survive in topical formulations—as that's not the case for some.

 - Postbiotic: The newest iteration, these are highly selective, beneficial outputs—such as peptides, fatty acids, and enzymes—from the bacteria themselves that are infused in topical products.
 When using quality strains, these are highly effective at improving barrier function and cross talking with your skin.

 Inflammatory skin conditions

 Skin types play a role in irritated skin—as do skin conditions; these may include eczema, rosacea, and psoriasis.
 In fact, research indicates that many of these diseases can be traced back to impaired barrier function.
-For example, researchers believe that eczema is caused by a mix of an overactive immune system, an abnormal barrier function, and a weak microbiome.
+For example, researchers believe that eczema is caused by a mix of an overactive immune system, an abnormal barrier function, and a weak microbiome1.
 Another study found that patients with rosacea had decreased lipids in the skin barrie2r, limiting epidermal barrier function.